Izgeeth/Adobe_interIIT_midprep/README.md

 ## Overview
+This repository contains notebooks of trained models .

 ## Task
 This task focuses on behavior simulation,where the goal is to predict user engagement on a tweet, which is measured by likes given the content of a tweet (text, company, username, media URLs, timestamp).
 Therefore, the outline of this task was to create a machine learning model that provides a numerical value that corresponds to the number of likes a particular tweet may receive on the platform.